frostycoding/vimfiles/README.md

 -     sudo pacman -S vim

 - To install vim in ubuntu-based distros
 -     sudo apt install vim

 ### Using my config

 - To install and use my config, type this in the terminal
 -     chmod +x viminstall.sh; ./viminstall.sh

+- After you do this, you need to apply the plugins in vim, to do that run vim and type this
+-     :PlugInstall

 That's it, Now you succesfully have my vim config.